GrottoPress/shield/docs/00-GETTING-STARTED.md

 ## Getting Started

 *Shield*'s core philosophy is to **deny by default**.
-It locks everything down, without regard to the security policy, or usability requirements, of the consumer application.
+It locks everything down, without regard to the security policy, or usability requirements, of the parent application.

-It is up to the consumer application to explicitly disable features it finds an overkill for its specific use case.
+It is up to applications to explicitly disable features it finds an overkill for its specific use case.
 In *Shield*, most features can be disabled by `skip`ping the relevant action pipes.

 This posture makes it difficult for an application to be *insecure by accident*.